toladata/TolaTables/datasources/README.md

 To do this put the name of your app LOCAL_APPS list in the tola/settings/base.py file

 #new models
+Before running your server you'll have to run migrations in order for the server to use your apps models

 #using existing models
 To use existing models use this import